-Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: an esophageal thrush (yeast infection) presents with white.
+Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: an esophageal thrush (yeast infection) presents in white.
 An eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (“crêpe-paper” mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, due to its resemblance to the esophagus of a cat.

-Additionally to the endoscopy with four-Quadrant biopsies, methods like chromoendoscopy with methylene blue, fluorescence diagnostics and magnification endoscopy can also be performed, in order to diagnose and monitor the disease.
+In addition to the endoscopy with four-Quadrant biopsies, methods like chromoendoscopy with methylene blue, fluorescence diagnostics and magnification endoscopy can also be performed, in order to diagnose and monitor the disease.

 The biopsies extracted during endoscopy are searched for reflux esophagitis marks.
 After that, additional information that is obtained includes: leukocyte infiltration, proliferation of squamous epithelium, ulcerations and cornification.